patrickfrey/mewa/doc/faq.md

 ### How to implement calls of C-Library functions?

 LLVM supports extern calls.
-In the specification of the example _language1_ I support calls of the C standard library.
+In the specification of the example _language1_, I support calls of the C standard library.

 <a name="coroutines"/>

 ### How to implement coroutines?

 This is an open issue.
-I have no clue yet, but in my opinion coroutines should not be implemented with a sort of context switch in the user land with the coroutines having their own stack.
-So the statemachine of the coroutine pool should be implemented as one function with the ```yield``` implemented with branching inside this function.
+In a compiled language where you cannot switch the stack easily, you have to implement a yielding function as statemachine.
+The states are the entry point of the function and the continuation entry points after yields.
+All temporary values in a yielding routine have to be represented as part of the state and not on the stack.
+I have clue yet, how to implement this in the example _language1_.